moehriegitt/hob3l/README.md

 read the specified subset of SCAD (e.g. from OpenSCAD's CSG output), it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons, and write STL.
-Slic3r can read the STL files this tool produces.
+Slic3r can read the STL files `hob3l` produces.

 Corner cases in the algorithms have been dealt with (except for